 The Amitié cable system has a trans-Atlantic system capacity of more than 320Tbps, consists of three segments:

-Alcatel Submarine Networks (ASN) is the turn-key supplier for the Amitié cable project, to be completed in the first quarter of 2022.
+Alcatel Submarine Networks (ASN) is the turn-key supplier for the Amitié cable project.

 The Amitié cable system has been ready for service as of July 16, 2023.